kemitchell/reviewers-edition-parse.js/README.md

 4. A _draft_ number

 Every reviewers edition has an _edition_ number.
-The _edition_ number and any other numbers must be whole numbers, one or greater.
+The _edition_ number and any other numbers must be whole numbers, one or greater, written without any leading zeros.

 These numbers increase over time for new published versions of a project.
 Correction numbers restart at one for every new update, and